msperlin/GetLattesData/README.md

 - Predatory publications in the Brazilian academic system: an empirical analysis (Working paper)

-Package `GetLattesData` is a wrap up of the functions that I've been using for acessing the dataset.
+Package `GetLattesData` is a wrap up of the functions that I've been using for accessing the dataset.
 It's main innovation is the possibility of downloading data directly from Lattes, without any kind of manual work.

 # Installation